Pleased with yourself, little man?

 6144 × 1728 .jpg

-Researcher Robert Says: while initially flattered by my positive review based attentions, and his subsequent interest in me – perhaps as potential career stepping stone – rapidly tailed off as it began to dawn on him I was going nowhere fast; a person who (unlike him) had zero access to true art skills, materials or substantial or practical Cultural Capital.
+Researcher Robert Says: while initially flattered by my positive review based attentions, and his subsequent interest in me – perhaps as potential career stepping stone – rapidly tailed off as it began to dawn on him I was going nowhere fast, culturally speaking; a person who (unlike him) had zero access to true art skills, materials or substantial or practical Cultural Capital.

 Sure, I’d love to work with Max again ‘for real’ – if I ever get my own grasping hands on any cold, hard virtual cash so that other Researchers immediately take me seriously (I love the ideology of that.. of being forced to find everything funny – except when it comes to money.)